TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/New-JcSdkSoftwareApp.md

 ## SYNOPSIS
 This endpoint allows you to create a Software Application that will be managed by JumpCloud on associated JumpCloud systems.
+The optional isConfigEnabled and appConfiguration apple_vpp attributes are not included in the response.

 #### Sample Request
 ```